 Step by step:

-1 Pick a background in the style you want to use.
+1 Pick a background in the aesthetic you want to use.
 You can download one for free on Unsplash, they have so many options.
 Search for “background” or “texture”.

-If you prefer to create your ow texture, make a rectanlge in the color you want and go to Filter / Noise and choose the intensity.
+If you prefer to create your ow texture, make a rectangle in the color you want and go to Filter / Noise and choose the intensity.

 2. Import or drag your content to the project.
 I can be a photo, another design you’ve made, or even a bunch of images to create a collage (like I did here).
 If you’d like, you can also type some text, width a rectangle behind it to look like a magazine cutout.
 You should let your imagination flow at this stage!